How do I resolve a yellow or red health status warning in my Elastic Beanstalk environment?

-For operations that are taking too long, identify the operation in progress using the Elastic Beanstalk event stream.
-Or, monitor the /var/log/eb-activity.log by logging in to your Amazon EC2 instance.
+- For operations that are taking too long, identify the operation in progress using the Elastic Beanstalk event stream.
+Or, monitor the /var/log/eb-engine.log by logging in to your Amazon EC2 instance.

 Note: Operations that take longer than usual are typically environment deployments or configuration updates.

-- For an increased number of 4xx and 5xx HTTP return codes, identify the cause of the increase by monitoring the access logs of the proxy server.
+- For an increased number of 4xx and 5xx HTTP return codes, identify the cause by monitoring the access logs of the proxy server.
 Then, compare the access logs with the application logs to identify the pattern of increased errors.
-For more information, see Common Errors.
+For more information, see Common errors.

-Note: The proxy server logs can be the Apache access logs (/var/log/httpd/access_log), NGINX access logs (/var/log/nginx/access_log), or Internet Information Services access logs (C:\inetpub\logs\LogFiles), depending on your platform.
+Note: The proxy server logs can be the access logs for Apache ( /var/log/httpd/access_log), NGINX ( /var/log/nginx/access_log), or Internet Information Services (C:\inetpub\logs\LogFiles), depending on your platform.

 - For instances in a Severe state, choose a solution based on the warning issued.
-For more information, see Troubleshooting instances.
+For more information, see Troubleshoot EC2 instances.

-Note: Your instances can be in a Severe state due to an ongoing deployment, failure of the health daemon on the Amazon EC2 instance, or high resource utilization.
-In most cases, the warning state in your environment is temporary, and the state transitions to green (OK) after you address the issue that caused the health warning.
+Note: Your instances can be in a Severe state due to an ongoing deployment, failed health daemon on the Amazon EC2 instance, or high resource utilization.
+In most cases, the warning state in your environment is temporary and transitions to green (OK) after you address the cause of the issue.
 For more information, see Health colors and statuses.

-- For a failed Elastic Beanstalk health daemon, log in to your Amazon EC2 instance and monitor /var/log/messages to identify the cause of the failure.
+- For a failed Elastic Beanstalk health daemon, log in to your Amazon EC2 instance and monitor /var/log/messages and /var/log/healthd/daemon.log to identify the cause.